cloudfright/blog/cloudfright-blog/content/posts/hello-hugo-pt3.md

 In [part 2](posts/hello-hugo-pt2/) we hosted the blog in a Azure Static Web app and used a GitHub action to automatically build and deploy the Hugo site when new markdown files are committed.

 In this post we look at how to add usage analytics to our blog.
-Analytics are useful to know if the site is working, the number of users and the number of page views.
+Analytics are useful to know if the site is working, the number of visitors and the number of page views.
+In the age of tracking protection, this has its challenges.
 There are several good analytics options available.
 Let’s take a look at some options.

 ### [Google Analytics](https://analytics.withgoogle.com/)